M2000Interpreter/Environment/utf8/guim2000.frm.utf8.txt

 End If

-If Controls.Count > 0 And False Then
+If Controls.count > 0 And False Then
 For Each W In Controls
 On Error Resume Next
 If W.enabled Then W.Visible = True